 The original castle was founded in 1067 and it’s now one of the longest inhabited country houses in England.
 The older part of the castle included a Norman keep.
 It has some mannequins reconstructing events and information about how people lived and defended the place (I won’t repeat what naughtiness my youngest nephew considered in order to perhaps be shown to the dungeons.)
 The newer part of the castle is still occupied and surprisingly homely for somewhere so grand.
 I really coveted the bathrooms and the cosy library.

 There’s a fair bit to look at, so we didn’t get time to see all the gardens or chapel or to wander properly into the battle encampments between action.
-So, it’s worth planning an early start and late return if you’ve never been before and have children old enough.
+It’s worth planning an early start and late return if you’ve never been before and have children old enough to get a lot out of it.
 Though the boys fought long and hard for their right to own a wooden sword and shield set apiece, I thought the castle wasn’t as commercialised as some family attractions and you’re welcome to have your own picnic in the grounds.

 The boys remembered the time for the final stage of the battle enactment, checked several times that they weren’t going to miss it and were ready to get in place on the grass.
 When we got home they were quick to make an reenactment of their own with a plastic sword and a light sabre and thankfully no eye gouging.

 Here are some of the upcoming battle-related events: